Drinks Per Person Wedding

 How many drinks per person for a 4-hour wedding reception?

-Plan for 5 drinks per person for a 4-hour reception.
-This follows the formula: 2 drinks for the first hour (cocktail hour) plus 1 drink per hour for the remaining 3 hours.
-For 100 guests, that equals 500 total drinks.
+Plan five servings per drinking guest for a 4-hour reception.
+This follows the formula: two servings for the first hour plus one for each of the remaining three hours.
+For 100 drinking guests, that equals 500 planned servings before an optional buffer.

 Do all guests drink the same amount at weddings?